RLM: A Vision-Language Model Approach for Radar Scene Understanding: Dataset Curation

 From the collected JSON representations, we generate natural language captions.
 Rather than relying on template-based generation, we use LLMs to produce varied descriptions to add diversity among captions.
-During training, we randomly sample one of the captions for each radar frame, ensuring the model learns from diverse expressions of the same underlying spatial structure.
+During training, we randomly sample one of the captions for each radar frame, ensuring the model learns from diverse expressions.
 An example scene from the dataset can be seen in Figure~\ref{fig:sensor_views} with the extracted data in Figure~\ref{fig:surrounding}.
-Here are the captions for the same scene in both structured JSON and natural language formats:
+The structured JSON caption for the scene is in Figure~\ref{fig:json_caption} and below is an example of the generated natural language caption: